 Note:

 Step 1.
 Install the Apple Music app for Windows from the Windows Store and then launch it.
-Authorize your Apple ID and click the 'three-dots' icon at the top-left corner to choose the 'Settings' option.
+Authorize your Apple Account and click the 'three-dots' icon at the top-left corner to choose the 'Settings' option.

 Step 2.
 In the setting window, you can choose the 'Playback' option.
 You will see the 'Crossfade songs' option in the 'Playback' section.